 Since marrying Christina, I’ve observed characteristics in her life that are consistent with the profile of a victim of childhood sexual abuse.
 Her blog posts recount the numerous effects of her abuse and I’m witness to the effects.

 That’s the book on a typical abusive family, and remarkably it’s the same as the book on your family.
-When I put all of these observations together, it is clear that your family fits the profile of an abusive family remarkably well.
+When I put all of these observations together, it is clear that your family fits the profile of an incest family remarkably well.
 Fred is a stereotypical example of an Abuser.
 You are a stereotypical example of a Denier.
 Christina was a stereotypical example of a Victim.

 The only thing that doesn’t fit the normal pattern is that Christina has escaped the family’s influence and has worked to become whole.
 Knowing what I have learned about sexual abuse in the past few years, I can see the traits very clearly.
 If I had no connection whatsoever with Christina, other than as an outsider looking in, I would be absolutely convinced that Christina has told the truth and that you have not.
 The evidence all supports her.
 It’s as though they wrote the book specifically about you.